Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 6. Receive the pass card (it will be delivered to the provided address).

-You may check the S Pass application status on myMOM Portal.
+You may check the S Pass application status on the myMOM Portal.

 How can I renew the S Pass for my employee?

-Renewals can be done by the employer or appointed employment agent, via myMOM Portal
+Renewals can be done by the employer or appointed employment agent via the myMOM Portal

-• The pass holder’s passport must have at least another 7 months validity
+• The pass holder’s passport must have at least another 7 months of validity.

 • You (the employer) need to have enough S Pass quota for your sector.